Alpha-Guardian/Engram/docs/EXPERIMENTS.md

 - parent topology constraints are necessary, not cosmetic
 - recurrence depth matters for the current surface
 - support-derived families are materially stronger than target-only diagnostic blocks
-- retrieval-only, lexical-only, trained linear, trained BitFit, trained LoRA-style hash-delta, trained low-rank adapter, and trainable-budget-matched PEFT comparators all fail to reach the promoted surface
+- retrieval-only, lexical-only, trained linear, trained BitFit, trained LoRA-style hash-delta, trained low-rank adapter, and trainable-budget-matched PEFT comparators all fail to reach the accepted host surface
-- simply attaching same-parent low-rank adapter-style family controls does not reproduce the promoted surface gain
+- simply attaching same-parent low-rank adapter-style family controls does not reproduce the accepted host-surface gain

 Source: